 Of course, the Speed Twin did have lots of torque.
 At anywhere above 4,000 rpm I could grab the throttle and feel the weight tip back.
+Power wheelies are easy in first and not difficult in second gear.
 I didn’t have to downshift in everyday riding, though I couldn’t quite lug it around in high gears and low RPMs, like I can with four-cylinder naked bikes.
 (It didn’t stall, but it grumbled a bit.)

 Riding the Speed Twin reminded me, oddly, of the Indian Scout Bobber that I had taken for a ride a couple of months earlier (and which, similarly, I couldn’t stop looking at).
 Very similar amount of torque, very similar amount of fun.
 On a bobber/cruiser it felt more appropriate.